swcarpentry/git-novice/_episodes/06-ignore.md

 having them all listed could distract us from changes that actually matter, so let's tell Git to ignore them.

-We do this by creating a file in the root directory of our project called `.gitignore`:
+We do this by creating a file in the root directory of our project called `.gitignore` specifying we want to ignore the `.dat` and `results` directory we just created.

 ~~~
 $ nano .gitignore